 Very brief background: Neuro Logical Levels is a METAPHOR.
 It was developed by Robert Dilts and is often taught in NLP and non-NLP Coaching Courses.

-I’ve trained under John Grinder, and Richard Bandler Co-Creators of NLP, Robert Dilts, Stephen Gilligan and more.
+I’ve trained under John Grinder, and Richard Bandler the Co-Creators of NLP, and there students, Dr Robert Dilts & Dr Stephen Gilligan.

 Deeper background: Neuro Logical Levels is a controversial but widely used model (and I would say effective model).
-An extension of Logical Levels or Logical Types which was pre-NLP days.
+One could say it is an extension of Logical Levels or Logical Types which was pre-NLP days.
 The levels and types were perhaps brought into the NLP world by Gregory Bateson.
 In his book, Ecology of Mind, (a challenging but enlightening read), Gregory eluded to deeper structures and in my opinion, was on the edge of many great discoveries of the mind.
 Gregory Bateson assisted the creation of NLP greatly and enthusiastically.
 He provided support and valuable introductions, like the introduction to Milton Erickson.
 Both Gregory and Milton spent time with one of the young NLP students Robert Dilts.
 Robert like many recognised there was like layers or levels of the mind, perhaps between reality, action, beliefs and Robert brought this model into the world.
 On a far deeper look at what are logical levels and logical types, this model according to John Grinder, Co-Creator of NLP, is not true to the rules of logical types.
-I was training with John Grinder and he showed my class how this model was false and not even a part of NLP however a fair few excellent trainers coaches disagree with John.
-For me personally, military background, results-focused, this model worked a lot for me, I’ll continue to use it, I’ll teach it on Coaching Courses, and NLP Coaching Courses, but I will leave it out of NLP Practitioner and Master Practitioner courses.
+I was training with John Grinder and he showed my class how this model was false and not even a part of NLP however a fair few excellent trainers & coaches in the room disagreed with John.
+For me personally, military background, results-focused, this model worked a lot for me and I know it provides a lot of value to coaches so I’ll continue to use it.
+I teach this on many of our Coaching Courses, and NLP Coaching Courses.
+In my Master Practitioner of NLP Program, the only one like it in Australiasia, we go far deeper into every level and find NLP and Coaching models that are applicable on each level.

 Neuro Logical Levels: